A Guide to Charging an Electric Car

 While it can be easy to try and set up a way to charge your car at home because it’s significantly cheaper than public stations, safety is paramount when charging at home.
 Ensure that your electrical system can handle the additional load and follow all manufacturer instructions for your specific charger.

-Charging at public stations
+Charging at Public Stations

 Public EV charging stations are growing in number across Australia, offering flexibility for EV car buyers and owners.
 Here's what you need to know: